Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

    </app>
 ```

-Replace `your.app.id.or.website.push.id`, `your_client_certificate.p12`, `your certificate password` and `your_push_package.zip` with the corresponding informations.
+Replace `your.app.id.or.website.push.id`, `your_client_certificate.p12`, `your certificate password` and `your_push_package.zip` with the corresponding information.
 The certificate and the push package files must be located in the same folder of `apple_notifier_conf.xml`, unless an absolute path is specified.
 The `<service_level>` tag must be set accordingly to your client certificate type: `development` (sandbox) or `production` (note that certificates for web push notifications can be only of `production` type).

-For more informations on the meaning of these tags please consult the `apple_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).
+For more information on the meaning of these tags please consult the `apple_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).

 #### Configuring the FCM Provider